isc-projects/bind9/doc/dev/contrib.md

 feature request is vague or low in priority, but we will try at least to acknowledge legitimate bug reports within a week.

-The bug database is not publicly readable.
-Information about your system that you submit in bug reports will not be divulged outside ISC.
+Currently, ISC's ticketing system is not publicly readable.
+However, ISC may open it in the future.
+Please do not include information you consider to be confidential.

 ### <a name="bugs"></a>Contributing code

 BIND's [open source
 license](http://www.isc.org/downloads/software-support-policy/isc-license/)
-does not require changes to be contributed back to ISC, but this page includes some guidelines for those who would like to do so.
+not require changes to be contributed back to ISC, but this page includes some guidelines for those who would like to do so.

 We accept two different types of code contribution:  Code intended for